Hanko-Swart/KnowledgeDeck/docs/PROGRESS.md

 - Currently focusing on core infrastructure and basic functionality
 - AI features will be implemented after core functionality is stable
 - Need to maintain focus on performance and offline capabilities throughout development
 - Testing infrastructure is now set up with Vitest instead of Jest for better Vite integration
+- Need to update react-flow-renderer to the newer reactflow package